 - an excellent package of employee benefits

 We lead on the government’s policies for welfare, pensions and child support.
 We help people to find jobs and employers to fill vacancies.
 We make payments to jobseekers, pensioners, disabled people, parents and carers.
-Our staff are currently implementing the largest changes in the welfare system for a generation, including the introduction of Universal Credit and the development of a ‘single-tier’ State Pension.
+Our staff are making the largest changes in the welfare system for a generation, including the introduction of Universal Credit and the new State Pension.

 Equality and diversity

-DWP is committed to providing services that embrace diversity and promote equality of opportunity.
+DWP provides services that embrace diversity and promote equality of opportunity.